oracle/weblogic-image-tool/site/quickstart.md

 # Quick Start

-The Image Tool supports creating docker images with or without internet access.
-In all cases, you are responsible to download the Java and WebLogic installers manually and setup the cache for the file locations.
-You have the option of specifying the WebLogic patches to be applied and whether to let the tool to automatically download for you.
+The Image Tool supports creating WebLogic docker images with or without internet access.

+In all cases, you are required to download the Java and WebLogic installers manually and setup the cache for the file locations.
+You have the option of specifying one or more WebLogic patches to be applied and whether to let the tool to automatically download for you.

 After downloading the installers for WebLogic and Java, you will need to setup the cache tool to specify where the installers reside.
 The cache entries acted as a lookup to where each entry is stored.